mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### void Dispose([bool isDisposing](https://docs.microsoft.com/en-us/dotnet/api/system.boolean))

 Releases the unmanaged resources used by the  and optionally releases the managed resources.

+#### Remarks
+This method is called by the public Dispose() method and the Finalize method.
+Dispose() invokes the protected Dispose() method with the isDisposing parameter set to true.
+Finalize invokes Dispose with isDisposing set to false.When the isDisposing parameter is true, this method releases all resources held by any managed objects that this As400Program references.
+This method invokes the Dispose() method of each referenced object.

 ```cs
 void Dispose(bool isDisposing)